November - Corner Café - 3 pm

 International Security Studies and, after university, spent some years

 teaching English as a second language in Prague, Bordeaux, Porto and

 London, before returning to Glasgow and working for eight years with

 Lauded by critics and hugely popular with readers, “His Bloody Project”

 won the Saltire Society Fiction Book of the Year Award and was shortlisted

-for the Man Booker Prize and the LA Times Book Awards.
+for the Man Booker Prize.

 Graeme won the Author of the Year category for the 2017 Sunday Herald

 One review in The Guardian described Burnet’s novels as an experiment

 with a genre that might be called “false true crime”.